 - Describes a new permutation technique, founded on the idea of permutation functions on tuples, that can dramatically improve the output quality of a medium-quality random number generator while preserving important qualities such as uniformity.
-Although in this context the technique is applied to improving a random number generator, it has broader applications, including hashing. - Applies that technique to the specific case of a base generator with weak statistical properties but other desirable ones (specifically, a linear congruential generator), and enumerates some members of the PCG family, including several that are simultaneously extremely fast, extremely statistically good, and extremely space efficient. - Applies the technique in such a way that permutations cannot be easily inverted, making the generation scheme much harder to predict than most mainstream generators, which are typically trivial to predict.
-(But PCG has not had the level of scrutiny required to be seriously considered for use as a cryptographic stream cipher!) - Provides a low-cost period-extension technique, founded on the same ideas, that allows huge periods and k-dimensional equidistribution for arbitrary k.
+Although in this context the technique is applied to improving a random number generator, it has broader applications, including hashing. - Applies that technique to the specific case of a base generator with weak statistical properties but other desirable ones (specifically, a linear congruential generator), and enumerates some members of the PCG family, including several that are simultaneously extremely fast, extremely statistically good, and extremely space efficient. - Applies the technique in such a way that permutations may be made essentially uninvertable, offering far better cryptographic security than most mainstream generators (which offer none at all). - Provides a low-cost period-extension technique, founded on the same ideas, that allows huge periods and k-dimensional equidistribution for arbitrary k.